kalgumaei/europeana-mdic/README.md

 3) Download Elasticsearch for Hadoop connector (elasticsearch-hadoop-2.3.2.jar or later) from [here](http://central.maven.org/maven2/org/elasticsearch/elasticsearch-hadoop/) to the jars folder in your Spark home.

 ## Installing
-1) The code is written in Python 3, so you need Python 3.x to be installed.
+1) This framework is written in Python 3, so you need Python 3.x to be installed on each node.
 (For both Ubuntu and Debian, Python 3 will be installed by default)
 2) Download the application code to your home or src directory on your Spark master node.
-3) Upload Europeana metadata files from 'europeana' local folder to your HDFS by running the following command on your Hadoop NameNode:
+3) Upload the Europeana metadata files from the 'europeana' local folder to your HDFS by running the following HDFS command on your Hadoop NameNode:
 ```
 $ hdfs dfs -copyFromLocal europeana/*.gz  /spark/europeana/
 ```
-Note: We have downloaded the full Europeana metadata collection as zipped JSON files from the Metadata Quality Assurance Framework website under the following link: http://141.5.103.129/europeana-qa/download.html
+Note: We have downloaded the full Europeana metadata collection as zipped JSON files from the [Metadata Quality Assurance Framework website](http://141.5.103.129/europeana-qa/download.html).

 4) Edit the configuration file /src/main/conf.py to assign the appropriate parameter values based on your previous installation.
 For example:
 ```